blockchyp/blockchyp-tokenizer/README.md

 </form>
 ```

 Create a DIV wherever you'd like the input control.
-Assing the DIV a unique ID
+Assign the DIV a unique ID
 of your choosing and optionally provide a second DIV whose id should be the same
 as that of the payment input appended with '-error'.